nikolajlauridsen/Mole.StorageProviders.AzureBlob.TemporaryFile/README.md

 ## How It Works

-This package implements Umbraco's `ITemporaryFileStorage` interface, redirecting all temporary file operations to Azure Blob Storage.
+This package implements Umbraco's `ITemporaryFileRepository` interface, redirecting all temporary file operations to Azure Blob Storage.
 When files are uploaded through the Umbraco backoffice, they're stored in your configured Azure Blob container instead of the local `~/umbraco/Data/TEMP` folder.

 ## Requirements